|

 10 Tips for Handling Irate Callers

 “Customers don’t call with compliments, they call with complaints.”
 I learned that lesson the hard way as a brand new CSR at the phone company, nearly 20 years ago.
 Out of 50,000 calls, only 3 people called to thank us for their phone service; 49,997 people called with complaints.
-That’s the purpose of a customer service call center: to help your clients solve a problem.
-However, before you can help your clients with a problem, you first have to deal with their anger.
-Here are 10 customer service tips for dealing with irate callers: 1) Stay calm and try not to take it personally:

 2) Let the client vent, without interrupting: